About Neurodiversity

 Prolonging certain sounds and not being able to move on to the next sound – for example, saying "mmmmmmmilk"

-lengthy pauses between certain sounds and words, which can seem as though a child is struggling to say the right word, phrase or sentence
+Lengthy pauses between certain sounds and words, which can seem as though a child is struggling to say the right word, phrase or sentence

 Using a lot of "filler" words during speech, such as "um" and "ah"